Wateir/tuigreet/README.md

 between runs with the `--remember-session` option (when using this, the `--cmd` value is overridden by manual selections).
 You can also remember the selected session per user with the `--remember-user-session` flag.
 In this case, the selected session will only be saved on successful authentication.
-Check the [cache instructions](#cache-instructions) if `/var/cache/tuigreet` doesn't exist after installing tuigreet.

 You may change the command that will be executed after opening a session by hitting `F2` and amending the command.
 Alternatively, you can list the